hyperledger/fabric-rfcs/text/0000-fabric-private-chaincode-lite.md

 }
 ```

+The FPC Gateway API is documented [here](https://github.com/hyperledger-labs/fabric-private-chaincode/blob/flow-refactoring/client_sdk/go/fpc/contract.go) in detail.

-## FPC chaincode deployment
+## FPC Chaincode Deployment

+### Peer Setup
 There are two preparation steps required before one can deploy FPC Chaincode:

 - The chaincode administrator has to register with the [*Intel Attestation Service (IAS)*](https://software.intel.com/content/www/us/en/develop/topics/software-guard-extensions/attestation-services.html) to obtain attestation credentials
   and configure the local platform correspondingly.
   (This is not necessary if running Intel SGX in simulation mode)
 - The peer adminstrator has to add the FPC external builder and launcher scripts have to the `externalBuilders` section in `core.yaml` and restart the peer.
+See an example `core.yaml` [here](https://github.com/hyperledger-labs/fabric-private-chaincode/blob/master/integration/config/core.yaml#L569).

+### Deployment
 The actual chaincode deployment follows mostly the standard Fabric pattern:

-- the deployer creates a package with the main FPC deployment artificat, the `enclave.signed.so` enclave binary, and deployment metadata.
+- The deployer creates a package with the main FPC deployment artifact, the `enclave.signed.so` enclave binary, and deployment metadata.
   FPC provides convenience scripts to facilitate this step.
-- subsequently, the deployer follows the standard Fabric 2.0 Lifecycle steps, i.e., `install`, `approveformyorg` and `commit`.
+- Subsequently, the deployer follows the standard Fabric 2.0 Lifecycle steps, i.e., `install`, `approveformyorg` and `commit`.
-  A noteworthy FPC specific aspect is that the version used *must* be the code identity of the FPC chaincode,
-  i.e., a cryptographic hash corresponding to `enclave.so` called the `MRENCLAVE` for SGX.
+  A noteworthy FPC specific aspect is that the version used *must* be the code identity of the FPC chaincode, i.e., a cryptographic hash corresponding to `enclave.so` called the `MRENCLAVE` for SGX. ***TODO link the mrenclave to the chaincode development section before.***
   <!--
     Two notes:
     - mrenclave described as simple hash is a gross over simplification but should be ok here to give some intuition without getting into the details.